Understanding Abdominal Migraine Symptoms: What You Need to Know

 Possible diarrhea or bloating.

-3. How does stomach discomfort vary from ordinary migraine headaches?
+3. How does stomach discomfort differ from ordinary migraine headaches?

 In contrast to ordinary migraines, which cause brain agony, abdominal migraines cause significant abdominal discomfort.
 The pain can be severe and may resemble gastrointestinal concerns, distinguishing it from head-centered migraines.